 The human papillomavirus (HPV) causes warts, including genital warts, and may cause cervical cancer and changes in the cervix that can lead to cancer.
+Other types of HPV can cause oral cancer and some uncommon cancers, such as vaginal and anal cancer.
 HPV is spread by direct contact.

 There are more than 100 known types of HPV.

 Some HPV types cause genital warts.
 In women, certain high-risk types of HPV increase the risk of cervical cancer.
 Women may have an HPV infection and not have any symptoms.
 Sometimes the only sign that a woman is infected with HPV is an abnormal Pap test result.